GrantWasil/Full-Stack-Javascript-App/README.md

 ## Contribute
-Since I am a newer developer, I am open to feedback regarding my projects.
+Since I am a newer developer, I would love your feedback regarding my projects.
 Please feel free to open a ticket or to contact me directly.